 Odlums is a small business with a devotion for baking.
 The website is on a custom background and their products are all on the pages in the footer region.
 A section of the homepage supports videos of Odlums on television.

-This is a travel blog, and all the sights and food from around the world are displayed on the Total-based website.
-A tour of the website makes you feel that you have just traveled around the world in under a few minutes.
+This is a travel blog; all the sights and food worldwide are displayed on the Total-based website.
+A website tour makes you feel you have just traveled around the world in under a few minutes.

 A visit to the website examples listed here will convincingly show that Total is multipurpose and can be used by many niches to express themselves.
 Have you used Total?
-If we could have your Total theme example website details, we will drop by.
+We will drop by if we could have your Total theme example website details.

 Also I’ve worked with the team at WPExplorer.
 They’ll almost certainly provide great support!